 A business owner in New York whose business was almost closed down by the IRS…

 His wife had been diagnosed with cancer and while the family was going through the medical issues, his business fell behind with payroll taxes and was filing late.
 He owed the IRS about $60k and the state of New York about $25k.
 He was working with another company who had charged him a $4,500 initial fee.
 They had already asked him for more money and he hadn’t even finished paying the $4,500 yet.
 They were telling him that the IRS agent was a complete nightmare and the lowest he was willing to go on a payment plan was $3,000 per month, which the taxpayer couldn’t afford.
-His previous “tax resolution” company was also telling him that he had to accept the payment plan even though he couldn’t afford it or the Revenue Officer was going to shut his business.
-He was missing NY returns and as not eligible for a payment plan until they were filed, so I focused on the IRS case first.
+His previous “tax resolution” company was also telling him that he had to accept the payment plan even though he couldn’t afford it or the Revenue Officer was going to shut his business down.
+He was missing NY returns and was not eligible for a payment plan until they were filed, so I focused on the IRS case first.
 When I called the IRS, the agent told me that the prior rep had dumped hundreds of pages of documents on his desk with no explanation of the income and expenses and never explained why the bank accounts showed more income than the financial statement.
 He said that, due to the lack of explanation, he had used the income from the bank statements and the taxpayer’s claimed expenses to arrive at the payment amount.
-He also said that he told the prior representative that he either had to present an explanation or that he was going to move towards shutting the business.
+He also said that he told the prior representative that he either had to present an explanation or that he was going to move towards shutting down the business.

 The client sent me his bank information and I put it all in a format that would be easy for the IRS agent to understand.
 I asked questions about the discrepancies between the bank statements and the income I saw on those and the client’s claimed income.
 It turns out that there were some inter-company transfers and that the client had been using his personal credit card to add funds to keep the business afloat.
 Once these items were removed, the client showed a much lower ability to pay.
 I spent several hours going through the client’s statements line by line.
 I consolidated all of the information onto one sheet and made the information easy for the Revenue Officer to understand and drew his attention to the items that were not actual revenue items.